-His career started in manufacturing and he has held leadership roles in sales, marketing and general management across sectors including food, FMCG, distribution and technology.
+He has held leadership roles in various sectors including food, FMCG, distribution, media, sport and technology.

 Neil was a Vice President of Mars Incorporated; Group Chief Executive at The Albert Fisher Group plc and Group Commercial Director at Gallaher Group plc.
 Additionally he started two technology businesses and has advised on others.
 He is a past Chairman of a number of other companies, most recently ITE Group plc and Blackrock Emerging Europe plc.